zufre/sinatra-shotgun-server-cb-000/README.md

 ## Starting and Stopping shotgun

 Within a rack or Sinatra application directory, you can start the application via shotgun by simply executing `shotgun` in your terminal.
-Use `shotgun -o 0.0.0.0` within the Nitrous IDE.
 You should see something like:

 ```
 $ shotgun